Brian Mueller: Career

 Mueller's first job in higher education was at his alma mater, Concordia University.
 He was a professor at the university from 1983 to 1987 as well as the university's head men's basketball coach.

 Mueller was a high school teacher before heading to Arizona State University to enroll in a Ph.D. program, but got a job working for the University of Phoenix as an enrollment counselor in hopes to better support his family financially.
 Three years later, he was put in charge of marketing and enrollment.
 At the University of Phoenix he rose to a leadership role, as president, his team designed what the department of Education later termed as "predatory".

 Mueller was hired in 2008 at Grand Canyon University when the university went to the public market for an infusion of capital investment to put towards the West Phoenix campus.
 Under Mueller's watch, the university's ground campus enrollment has jumped from about 1,000 to over 20,000 as of the fall of 2018.
 Enrollment in online programs is over 70,000.
 Mueller's goal for the ground campus is to increase enrollment to 25,000 and continue to expand the campus.

 Mueller finished fourth in the Phoenix Business Journal's 2014 Businessman of the Year voting behind Michael Bidwill (Arizona Cardinals), MaryAnn Guerra (BioAccel), and Bob Parsons (GoDaddy).

-On December 28, 2023 the Federal Trade Commission announced that it filed suit against Grand Canyon Education, Grand Canyon University, and Brian Mueller (the chief executive officer of both) for deceiving prospective doctoral students about the cost and course requirements of its doctoral programs and about being a nonprofit, while also engaging in deceptive and abusive telemarketing practices.
+In December 2023, the Federal Trade Commission (FTC) filed suit against Mueller, along with Grand Canyon Education and Grand Canyon University, for deceiving prospective doctoral students about the cost of its doctoral programs and its nonprofit tax status, claiming that only that only "2 percent of doctoral program graduates complete their program for the cost that Grand Canyon advertises".
+The FTC dropped its lawsuit in August 2025.